 The 28 members of the IDEA Plan authoring and revising committees comprised a thoughtful assemblage of faculty members, graduate and undergraduate students, staff members, and administrators.
 Provost Moore and Vice Chancellor Boswell convened the authoring committee beginning in May 2018, and the group met over the duration of the summer.
-Beginning in the fall of 2019, the revising committee met to refine the document to prepare for campuswide publication, and then continued to meet to process campuswide feedback until the final draft was submitted on March 1st, 2019 to the Vice Chancellor.
-Given additional feedback from the Vice Chancellor, additional content was vetted and added, producing the final version that was sent to the Chancellor's Cabinet in late April, 2019.
+Beginning in the fall of 2019, the revising committee met to refine the document to prepare for campuswide publication, and then continued to meet to process campuswide feedback until the final draft was submitted to the Vice Chancellor.
+Given additional feedback from the Vice Chancellor, additional content was vetted and added, producing the final version that was sent to the Chancellor's Cabinet.
+The Chancellor's Cabinet provided additional feedback and met with the committee to discuss a final round of clarifications that led to the current document.